ramosfabiano/cpp-boilerplate/README.md

 make all
 ```

-The code will automatically be formatted by `clang-format` before building.
+The source files will automatically be formatted by `clang-format` before building.

 Alternativelly, a debug build can be triggered using: